Sarbo-2004/AI-HR_assistant/README.md

 - **Diversity & Inclusion Analyzer**
   Monitors recruitment and promotion trends to detect possible bias and suggest improvements.
+](url)
 - **Compliance Tracker**
-  Flags possible risks in employment processes and policy adherence.](url)
+  Flags possible risks in employment processes and policy adherence.

 - **AI-Powered HR Chat Companion**
   For day-to-day operations like document drafts, announcements, reminders, and more.